 Some encounters are more triggering than others.

 When a dog is on a leash during an encounter, they may feel cornered.
-Even if they’re excited to meet the other dog at first, that dog might be just a little too pushy, just a little too overzealous with that buff-sniffing.
+Even if they’re excited to meet the other dog at first, that dog might be just a little too pushy, just a little too overzealous with that butt-sniffing.

 A dog’s normal reaction to an overwhelming encounter is to step away.
 When they’re on a leash and can’t do that, they may growl, or even snap at the other dog.
 This can start a full-blown fight in seconds.